Key Takeaways

 At Amazing Home Care, we take the initiative to prevent isolation by encouraging seniors to take part in our programs and activities:

-We have a diverse offering of social groups for seniors to make sure that there is something for everyone.
+A diverse range of social opportunities helps ensure that older adults with varying interests and abilities can participate comfortably.
 We can also build additional social clubs for a variety of interests and preferences.

 Many groups and clubs meet regularly, and they can often send out reminder texts and emails to make sure your loved one remembers the dates and times.
-Furthermore, we always make sure that the meeting locations are accessible for those with mobility concerns.
+Meeting locations are typically selected with accessibility and mobility considerations in mind.

 How To Get Involved

-An in-home caregiver can be a huge help when it comes to seniors getting out and about.
+In-home caregivers can play an important role in helping seniors remain socially active.
 They provide encouragement and may be able to help coordinate transportation to and from social groups for seniors.

 Enrolling in Amazing Home Care services is a simple process that begins with a phone call or filling out an online referral.
 While we’re performing individual and home assessments, our staff will complete the paperwork, such as physician referrals and insurance submissions.

-Once your loved one is a part of our network, their caregiver can help them find and sign up for clubs and groups with shared interests.
+Once care services are in place, caregivers can assist with identifying and enrolling in clubs or groups that align with shared interests.
 Local and national organizations also sponsor outreach programs where you and other family members can participate alongside:

 You can also find senior outreach programs by contacting local community centers, libraries, religious organizations, and state and local government websites.